nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 between use for regular commands (e.g. for basic CRUD) as well as for fuzzy searching, the `CommandBox` has a `mode` attribute to help it distinguish between the two states.
 (The toggling between states is handled by key actions, which is discussed in another section.)
-The `Mode` class is responsible for taking action upon changes in user input.
+The `Mode` abstract class is responsible for taking action upon changes in user input.
 In particular, the `SearchMode` class encapsulates the logic required to handle search requests (via a change in user input) as well as applying updates to the UI.
 The following sequence diagrams illustrate this in further detail.

 ![FuzzyManagerSequenceDiagramA](images/FuzzyManagerSequenceDiagramA.png)
 ![FuzzyManagerSequenceDiagramB](images/FuzzyManagerSequenceDiagramB.png)